 Benefits of Playing With Your Husky Puppy

-Playing games regularly with your Husky pup has a few practical benefits.
+Playing games regularly with your Husky pup (these work with most breeds) has a few practical benefits.

 It is crucial to teach your Husky puppy that it’s fun and rewarding to focus on you; I have written an article on the importance of focus training for a Husky.
 Focus training is the bedrock of any training you will do with your puppy.
 If your puppy won’t focus on you, it’s not listening to you and won’t learn.

 The Siberian Husky loves to play, which is a bonus for training.
 If you turn your training into games, you will have a lot of success with your puppy.
 The Siberian Husky responds very well to positive reinforcement training.
-Reward the behavior you want and redirect unwanted behavior to something acceptable.
+Reward the behaviour you want and redirect unwanted behaviour to something acceptable.

 What Types of Games Should I Play With My Husky Puppy